-History & Mission
+History and Mission

 The Center for European Studies (CES) at the University of North Carolina at Chapel Hill advances understanding of the social, political, and economic events that shape contemporary Europe.
 The overarching mandate of the Center is to enhance undergraduate and graduate instruction in contemporary European studies, to promote scholarship and training for students and faculty from all disciplines and professional schools, and to stimulate institutional and public awareness of Europe’s economic, cultural, and political importance on campus, in North Carolina, and across the nation.

-CES works with more than 130 core and affiliate faculty across the university, providing support for curricular, research, and programmatic endeavors impacting more than 25,000 students annually.
+CES works with more than 28 core and 210 affiliate faculty across the university, providing support for curricular, research, and programmatic endeavors impacting more than 25,000 students annually.
 The Center is home to UNC’s undergraduate Contemporary European Studies Major (EURO), the only bachelor’s degree of its kind in the state.
 We also serve as the lead institution in the Transatlantic Masters Program (TAM), which offers three specializations in transatlantic studies in consortium with 10 universities across Europe and one in Turkey, offering an MA in Political Science from UNC, as well as degrees from our partners.

+Acknowledgement of support: This website has been funded with the assistance of the European Union and the US Department of Education.
 The contents of this website are the sole responsibility of the the Center for European Studies at the University of North Carolina at Chapel Hill and can in no way be taken to reflect the views of the European Union or the US government.